Unsupervised pre-training of graph transformers on patient population graphs

-For ACU prediction, pre-training improves both metrics for small label ratios (1\% and 5\%) as shown in Table \ref{results_table_acu}.
+For ACU prediction, pre-training improves both metrics for small label ratios (1\% till 10\%) as shown in Table \ref{results_table_acu}.
 For higher label ratios only accuracy improves.
-Again Feature Masking consistently outperforms Block-wise Masking.
+Again Feature Masking consistently outperforms Block-wise Masking and Treatment prediction shows the least performance improvements.
 When training on the adapted ACU-4 task, a clear benefit of all pre-training methods can be observed (see Table \ref{results_table_acu4}).
 Similar to the LOS task, Treatment Prediction is the least beneficial and Feature Masking is the most beneficial, supporting our hypothesis that the difficulty of the pre-training tasks influences their effect.
-However, for this task Patient Masking shows less benefit than Block-wise and Feature Masking, indicating that the information of other patients is less relevant for acuity prediction than for length-of-stay prediction.
-Generally, Patient Masking is a complex task, but it requires the information of other patients to be helpful for solving the end task.
+However, for both acuity prediction tasks (ACU and ACU-4) Patient Masking shows less benefit than Block-wise and Feature Masking, indicating that the information of other patients is less relevant for acuity prediction than for length-of-stay prediction.
+Generally, Patient Masking is a complex task, but it requires the information of other patients to be helpful in solving the end task.
 Therefore the value of Patient Masking is dependent on the correlation between different patients, which can differ depending on the targeted task.
 This also shows that the selection of the optimal pre-training task depends on the current downstream task.

-Multi-Task Pre-training further improves the performance after fine-tuning for both downstream tasks, LOS and ACU-4.
+Multi-Task Pre-training further improves the performance after fine-tuning for all downstream tasks, LOS, ACU, and ACU-4.
 This indicates that the different tasks convey at least partially complementary knowledge and together lead to an improved understanding of the data.
-Moreover, as described previously the effectiveness of the single pre-training tasks differs between LOS and AUC-4, showing that the selection of the best pre-training task is dependent on the downstream task.
+Moreover, as described previously the effectiveness of the single pre-training tasks differs between tasks, showing that the selection of the best pre-training task is dependent on the downstream task.
 With Multi-Task Pre-training this decision can be circumvented, as it generally outperforms the best of the single methods.
-Consequently, Multi-Task Pre-training is well suited as an out-of-the box pre-training method, as it is less dependent on the downstream task.
+Consequently, Multi-Task Pre-training is well suited as an out-of-the-box pre-training method, as it is less dependent on the downstream task.